 Fourth Degree: anal canal is opened and tear may spread to the rectum

-General complications from perineal trauma can include pain which can interfere with bonding and the establishment of breastfeeding, increased risk of postpartum depression, infection, and even problems with fainting after urination and defecation (Tidy).
+General complications from perineal trauma can include pain which can interfere with bonding and the establishment of breast/chestfeeding, increased risk of postpartum depression, infection, and even problems with fainting after urination and defecation (Tidy).
 Minor perineal damage from tearing can include extended healing time and discomfort from stitches and healing while complications from an episiotomy (a cut through the perineal area to enlarge the vaginal opening) can include longer healing time, more sutures, and a greater likelihood of third and fourth degree tearing.
 Third and fourth degree tears are associated with being more than twice as likely to experience fecal incontinence (Borello-France, et al.) with the potential of lasting five to ten years after birth (Evers, et al.).
 Tearing as compared to an episiotomy has a lower risk of posterior perineal trauma, lowered risk of needing suturing for perineal trauma, and lower risk of healing complications at seven days postpartum.
 The only disadvantage to tearing over having an episiotomy is an increased risk of anterior perineal damage.
-However, this research was done with women in a supine (reclined) position which increases the pressure from the baby's head on the anterior perineum.
+However, this research was done with laboring people in a supine (reclined) position which increases the pressure from the baby's head on the anterior perineum.

 The most accurate current episiotomy rates we have come from the UK, a country whose reporting standards are far more accurate and consistent from region to region than those of the U.S. According to the Royal College of Obstetricians and Gynaecologists (RCOG) guideline from 2007, rates vary greatly from country to country; episiotomy rates are 8% in Holland, 14% in the UK, 50% in the U.S., and 99% in Eastern Europe (Tidy).
 Rates also vary greatly from midwives to obstetricians, with 3.6% of midwives compared to 25% of obstetricians cutting episiotomies in the U.S. (American College of Nurse-Midwives).